 Gamma of amber colors is so great, that includes, perhaps, the entire spectrum of sunlight.
 That is why, according to experts, there are no two identical amber stones.
-Amber pictures are going to any of the elements of small size, are made of a fine amber crumbs.
+Amber pictures include elements of small size made of a fine amber crumbs.
 Pictures of amber crumbs allow very accurately convey the image of people, animals, birds, nature and landscapes.
 But the greatest value is the applique made image of amber, where each element of the work of art – a separate amber stone.

-The name of the stone “amber” is derived from the Late Latin ambar, which in turn comes from the Arabic anbar.
-The name “fake amber” (bastard amber) given to the opaque material.
-According to astrologers, amber is best suited for born under the sign of Leo.
+The name of the stone “amber” comes from the Late Latin ambar, which in turn comes from the Arabic anbar.
+The name “fake amber” (bastard amber) refers to the opaque material.
+According to astrologers, amber is the stone of born under the sign of Leo.

-Today, amber is mainly used for making jewellery – amber necklace, beads of amber, amber earrings, rings and bracelets made of amber, mouthpieces of pipes, amber souvenirs and some art products.
-Due to its properties such as softness and strength, amber is easily processed without splitting, it can be easily polished.
+Today, amber is the material for making jewellery – amber necklaces, beads of amber, amber earrings, rings and bracelets, mouthpieces of pipes, amber souvenirs and some art products.
+Due to its properties, such as softness and strength, amber is easily processed without splitting, and can be easily polished.
 Production of Baltic amber is concentrated mainly in Kaliningrad, Russia.

 Baltic amber, one of the oldest gemstones, adorned the crown of Egyptian pharaoh Tutankhamen.
 Information about it is found in Homer’s “The Odyssey.”
-The Roman historian Tacitus reports that amber was brought “from the Germans,” it was traded by the Phoenician merchants, calling it drops of resin.
+The Roman historian Tacitus reports that amber was brought “from the Germans”.
+The Phoenician merchants traded it, calling it drops of resin.
 A number of tribes used amber as money.

 During Nero in ancient Rome dominated amber fashion.
 From amber produced various luxuries: amber necklaces, beads, and other amber jewelry.
 Roman tyrant sent his merchants to the north for the Baltic amber.
-It was highly appreciated not only for its beauty but also because of its healing and protective properties.
-The emperor himself preferred black amber to all sorts of stones.
+People highly appreciated it not only for its beauty but also because of its healing and protective properties.
+And the emperor himself preferred black amber to all sorts of stones.
 According to Pliny, a small figure of amber cost more than a good healthy slave.
-Wealthy Romans always took amber balls with them, rubbed it with their hands, suggesting that amber reinforces them.
+Meanwhile, wealthy Romans always took amber balls with them, rubbed them with their hands, suggesting that amber reinforces them.

-In China and Japan especially valued amber of cherry color, reminiscent of dragon’s blood, it was worn by members of the imperial family.
+In China and Japan especially valued amber of cherry color, reminiscent of dragon’s blood, and members of the imperial family wore it.
 Color and transparency were the standard of its value.
-In ancient Rome, the white and waxy amber was used only for incense, highly prized clear reddish amber.
+In ancient Rome, used the white and waxy amber, and highly prized clear reddish amber.
 At the beginning of our era valued mainly its two varieties: cooked in honey and transparent gold.

-In Eastern countries was highly appreciated transparent yellow with a greenish tinge and a milky white cloud amber.
-Amber with insect frozen in it had a special commercial value.
+In Eastern countries highly appreciated transparent yellow with a greenish tinge and a milky white cloud amber.
+Besides, amber with insect frozen in it had a special commercial value.
 At the beginning of our era, for amber containing a fly, Phoenician merchants could pay 120 swords and 60 daggers.
 At the beginning of the XIX century, this amber was particularly fashionable in France and Russia.

-Amber – a stone of health, happiness and sun, the amulet of love, capable of attracting to the owner of the gem object his yearnings.
+A stone of health, happiness and sun, the amulet of love, amber is capable of attracting to the owner of the gem object his yearnings.
 According to the psychological impact of color on human, orange (amber) – the color of the exciting and expansive, invigorating and amusing, cheerful and warm, but not intimate.
-Even in the pre-Christian period, our ancestors believed that pieces of amber included spirits and therefore they were very highly valued.
+Even in the pre-Christian period, our ancestors believed that pieces of amber included spirits and therefore they highly valued them.

 Amber is not a gem or mineral, but a fossilized resin of prehistoric trees, mainly conifers, which grew nearly fifty million years ago.
 Now amber is mined in different parts of the world – in the Dominican Republic, Mexico, Burma, Russia.
-Baltic amber is the oldest.
-It is produced in the town of Yantarny, near Kaliningrad, Russia.
+However, Baltic amber is the oldest, and produced in the town of Yantarny, near Kaliningrad, Russia.
 This small Baltic region produces 90% of the world’s amber.
-In addition, the amber from the Baltic Sea is considered the most high-quality and durable.
+By the way, the amber from the Baltic Sea is considered the most high-quality and durable.

-Amber is a variety of kinds of different colors, from dark cherry, almost black to pale yellow, white milk meets amber.
-Not all types of amber transparent when the resin was chalk, limestone or sand then becomes more dense amber color sometimes becomes like a stone, but unlike stones, amber preserves lightness and plasticity.
-Since ancient times, people have been known to the amazing healing properties of amber.
-Almost everyone knows that for ease of thyroid disease are recommended to wear amber beads or a necklace made of amber.
+However, not all types of amber are transparent.
+When the resin was chalk, limestone or sand then it becomes more dense, and amber color sometimes becomes like a stone.
+But unlike stones, amber preserves lightness and plasticity.
+Since ancient times, people have noticed the amazing healing properties of amber.
+Almost everyone knows that for ease of thyroid disease is good to wear amber beads, or a necklace made of amber.
 Also, amber is the symbol of power and brings victory to the one who wears it.
-Articles made of amber are very comfortable, pleasant to the touch, they are always filled with warmth.
+Besides, articles of amber are very comfortable, pleasant to the touch, and always filled with warmth.

 In the post were used Artworks by Galina Baltamber (livemaster.ru/baltamber), Kaliningrad, and paintings by masters of Kaliningrad amber factory (yantarlavka.ru).